Formulas | Formula library

 Translations for picklist values in email templates with a text field

 This example is for a formula field to translate picklist values in an email template.
-Picklist values in emails are included on the basis of the locale and language settings of the user who is triggering the email.
+The system includes picklist values in emails based on the locale and language settings of the user who's triggering the email.

-If a user whose language is set to English sends an email where the template is in French and includes picklist values as merge fields, the picklist values are included in English even if the values have French translations.
-A formula field provides aworkaround for this issue.
+If a user whose language is English sends a French email template including picklist values as merge fields, the system includes values in English. this is even if the values have French translations.
+A formula field provides a workaround for this issue.

 This example translates the picklist values for Employment Type in Recruit from English to French.
-You need to create the formula field on the object where the picklist field you want to translate is hosted, and then insert the formula field as a merge field into the email template.
+You need to create the formula field on the object where the picklist field you want to translate sits.
+Then insert the formula field as a merge field into the email template.

 Copy